Philip Sheridan: Army of the Shenandoah

-On September 19, Sheridan beat Early's much smaller army at Third Winchester and followed up on September 22 with a victory at Fisher's Hill.
+On September 19, armed with intelligence about the dispositions and strength of Early's forces around Winchester provided by unionist sympathizer and Quaker teacher Rebecca Wright, Sheridan beat Early's much smaller army at Third Winchester and followed up on September 22 with a victory at Fisher's Hill.
 As Early attempted to regroup, Sheridan began the punitive operations of his mission, sending his cavalry as far south as Waynesboro to seize or destroy livestock and provisions, and to burn barns, mills, factories, and railroads.
 Sheridan's men did their work relentlessly and thoroughly, rendering over 400 square miles uninhabitable.

-The destruction presaged the scorched-earth tactics of Sherman's March to the Sea through Georgia—deny an army a base from which to operate and bring the effects of war home to the population supporting it.
-The residents referred to this widespread destruction as "The Burning."
-There has been much controversy over the scorched-earth tactics.
-Sheridan's troops told of the wanton attack in their letters home, calling themselves "barn burners" and "destroyers of homes."
+The destruction presaged the scorched-earth tactics of Sherman's March to the Sea through Georgia, and were designed to deny the Confederacy an army base from which to operate and bring the effects of war home to the population supporting it.
+Residents referred to this widespread destruction as "The Burning", which remain controversial.
+Sheridan's troops told of the wanton attack in their letters home, calling themselves "barn burners" and "destroyers of homes".
 One soldier wrote to his family that he had personally set 60 private homes on fire and believed that "it was a hard looking sight to see the women and children turned out of doors at this season of the year" (winter).
 A Sergeant William T. Patterson wrote that "the whole country around is wrapped in flames, the heavens are aglow with the light thereof ... such mourning, such lamentations, such crying and pleading for mercy [by defenseless women] ...
 I never saw or want to see again."
 The Confederates were not idle during this period and Sheridan's men were plagued by guerrilla raids by partisan ranger Col. John S. Mosby.